dlipovetsky/vscode-ginkgo-tools/.vscode/notes.md

   https://github.com/microsoft/vscode/blob/98106c48a07d4d07f0f71b4db9b3ff156f223339/src/vs/workbench/contrib/timeline/browser/timelinePane.ts#L77
 - [ ] Support vscode cancellation tokens where possible
 - [ ] Suggest fixes for errors in notifications (e.g. install ginkgo, if it's not found)
+- [ ] Context menu and "editor actions" for outline view, for example, to collapse or expand the tree, or a subtree.

 ## Implementation Notes